Insecticide Resistance Management in Burkina Faso and Côte D'Ivoire (REACT)

 Time Frame

-Malaria incidence
+Malaria incidence density

 Time Frame: continuous monitoring during 2 years

-Malaria cases reported in local health system
+Malaria cases (whole population, every ages) registered in the local health system.

 continuous monitoring during 2 years